Legal

 • Rectification — correct any inaccurate data.

 • Erasure — delete your account and the associated records listed under "When you create a CommunitySafe account" above.
-The fastest path is the Delete my account button in Personal Safety; it runs immediately and is irreversible.
+The fastest path is the Delete my account button in Personal Safety; it immediately and permanently removes your account and its records and signs you out everywhere — this happens at once and is irreversible, with no recovery window.
 Replies left by other users on your deleted posts are removed along with the parent post, since the conversation is unintelligible without it.

 • Portability — request a machine-readable export.